 Also, there are monthly challenges for which people have to sign up by defining what they will do if they write everyday for the whole month, and what they will do if they don’t.
 I saw this as a way to stay focused on the November -WriMo’s I decided to attempt, and signed up for the November challenge.

-When I succeed, I will be on the wall of pride and treat myself to sushi; however, if I failed, which I won’t (right?), I will punish myself by picking a 750-words text in German and translate it into French.
-And if you knew me, you would know this is definitely not the kind of thing I would enjoy doing. (not the translation part – the German part)
+When I succeed, I will be on the wall of pride and treat myself to sushi; however, if I failed, which I won’t (right?), I would have to punish myself by picking a 750-words text in German and translating it into French.
+This may not be the worst thing that could happen to me, but you should know that my current German skills would make it a very difficult and time-consuming process.

 Daytum.com is another website with a different purpose, allowing you to track… well… numbers, sorted in categories, subcategories called items, and instances of each items called entries.
 For each entries, you can specify a date.
 Then, on your main page, you can display your data in different ways.